adelegard/ui_changed/README.md

     http://localhost:3000/ui_changed

 Hit the "Start All" button to perform the control, test, and comparison all at once.
-If you only want to generate the "Control" screenshots, then just click that one.
+If you only want to generate the "Control" screenshots, then just click that one (etc).

 ## Rake usage